-Papers introduced by the resource persons were: - Cooperatives and the Youth by Mr. RB.
-Rajaguru, ICA Ragional Director for South-East Asia: Kobena-A Case Study from Malaysia by Mr. Wahiduddin Wahab, Managing Director, Kobena Malaysia: Preparing Youth for Cooperative Development by Dr. D. Vir, Joint Director, ICA ROEC: and Youth and Cooperatives -- Experience Thailand bv Mr. Panom from Kawkamnerd, Dy Under Secretary of State, Ministry of Education, Bangkok.
+Papers introduced by the resource persons were :-- Cooperatives and the Youth by Mr. R B. Rajaguru, ICA Ragional Director for South-East Asia; Kobena-A Case Study from Malaysia by Mr. Wahiduddin Wahab, Managing Director, Kobena Malaysia: Preparing Youth for Cooperative Development by Dr. D. Vir, Joint Director, ICA ROEC: and Youth and Cooperatives--Experience by Mr. Panom Thailand from Kawkamnerd, Dy Under Secretary of State, Ministry of Education, Bangkok.

-Recommondations made by the conference include:-
+Recommondations made by the conference include :--